 \paragraph{Recoverability}

-We now turn our attention to the operational recoverability of power systems.
-We assume that the recovery process in each geographic unit reduces the number of outages at an exponential rate, which is captured by another set of parameters that may vary from unit to unit.
-At a high level, 92\% of customer power outages are over within 6 hours, and all customers are back to normal within one day, as shown in Figure~\ref{fig:recovery-period}.
-However, recoveries from damage caused by extreme weather lasted 4, 4, and 2 days for the three service territories, and geographic units in different regions may also carry out their restoration activities differently.
-Differences in restoration processes may stem from various factors, including infrastructure damage severity, restoration plan efficacy, resources (human, funding and supplies), and the coordination of restoration progress \cite{National2017}.
-For example, six months after Hurricane Maria hit Puerto Rico, more than 10 percent of the island’s residents were still without power \cite{Baez2018}.
-Similarly, it took the U.S. Virgin Islands more than four months to fully restore power after being hit by Hurricanes Irma and Maria.
-Recovery in the U.S. mainland has been much quicker---in part because the resources are more abundant.
-In particular, after Irma hit the southeast U.S., knocking out power to 7.8 million customers, 60,000 utility workers from across the country were deployed and restored power to 97 percent of the population in about a week \cite{NPR2017}.
+We next discuss the operational recoverability of power systems.
+Note that we assumed the recovery process in each unit reduces the number of outages at an exponential rate, which is captured by another set of parameters $\{\beta_j\}_{j\in\{1,\dots,K\}}$; the parameters may be different in different units.
+On a higher level, 92\% of customer power outages recovered within 6 hours, and all customers were back to normal within one day in daily operations, shown in Figure~\ref{fig:recovery-period}.
+However, recoveries from damages induced by extreme weather lasted 4, 4, and 2 days for the three service territories, and units in different regions may also carry out their restoration activities differently.
+The differences in the restoration process may be incurred by various factors, including the infrastructure damage severity, restoration plan efficacy, resources (human, funding, and supplies), and the coordination of restoration progress \citep{National2017}.
+For example, six months after Hurricane Maria hit Puerto Rico, more than 10 percent of the island’s residents were still without power \citep{Baez2018}; Similarly, it took the U.S. Virgin Islands more than four months to fully restore power after being hit by Hurricanes Irma and Maria.
+Meanwhile, the recovery in the mainland of the US has been much quicker --- in part because the resources are more abundant.
+In particular, after Irma hit the Southeast US, knocking out power to 7.8 million customers, 60,000 utility workers from across the country deployed and restored power to 97 percent of the population in about a week \citep{NPR2017}.